DarkionAvey/windhawk-taskbar-centered-condensed/README.md

 ![Screenshot](https://github.com/DarkionAvey/windhawk-taskbar-centered-condensed/raw/main/screenshot.png)

-# Dock-like Windhawk Mod
+# WinDock Windhawk Mod

-Transform your Windows 11 taskbar into a smooth, MacOS-style dock—without losing any of the original functionality!
+Transform your Windows 11 taskbar into a smooth, MacOS-style dock — without losing any of the original functionality!

 ---

-## 🚀 How to Install development build
+## 🚀 How to Install (Development Build)

 ⚠️ **Note:** Please disable any mods that affect taskbar height or taskbar icons—this mod already includes those features.